aistairc/mf-cesium/README.md

 # Stinuum

 Stinuum is a JavaScript library to visualize and analyze moving objects on [Cesium](https://cesiumjs.org).
-Stinuum imports OGC Moving Features JSON Data and supports animated maps as well as static maps and a space-time cube for navigating the trajectory of moving objects over space and time.
+Stinuum imports OGC Moving Features JSON data and supports animated maps as well as static maps and a space-time cube for navigating the trajectory of moving objects over space and time.
 The main characteristics of Stinuum are as follows:
-- Diverse movements
+- Diverse geometry types to represent movements
-- Multiscale data analysis
+- Multiscale data analysis in space and time
 - Highly accessibility and lightweight deployment

 ## OGC Moving Features Encoding Extension - JSON